xyloflake/SVC16/specification/specification.typ

 #not-specified[
   - There is no rule for how (or even if) the cause of the exception is reported.
-  - It is not guaranteed that the emulator closes if an exception occurs.
+  - It is not guaranteed that the emulator itself closes if an exception occurs.
 (So you can not use it to quit a program.)
 ]

 = Example Program